 Whether you want to get a new patio poured while it's cold outside, or you want to revitalize and restore an existing concrete patio with a fresh coat of cement, it is possible to pour concrete in the winter.

 There are, of course, a few caveats to cold weather concreting:

 - The ground must be cleared and thawed before construction begins.

 - Proper planning and preparation is needed to avoid early freezing of freshly poured concrete

 - The new concrete needs to be protected with a plastic sheet or similar material for at least the first 24 hours

 Protect your concrete investment all year long

-Concrete Craft for professional guidance, installation, repair and renewal of your new patio.
+Partner with Concrete Craft for professional guidance, installation, repair, and renewal of your new patio.
 Our friendly team can provide you with: